openvinotoolkit/npu_plugin/scripts/run_MoviSim/README.md

 1. Pre-requirements:
     Python3 should be installed
-    Your envronment should provide following variables:
+    Your environment should provide following variables:
     - WORKSPACE (path to dir, that contains vpuip_2)
     - MV_TOOLS_DIR (path to dir, that contains MV_TOOLS)
     - MV_TOOLS_VERSION